andrewcooke/choochoo/docs/index.md

 the database.
 Various ways of getting it out again.
 Unfortunately I am injured and recently had a set-back in my recovery, so the actual training part isn't so detailed.

+## Future Plans

+Motivated by an initial announcement of this code on Reddit, which helped me clarify to myself what I was trying to do here:

+* Rewrite the database so that numerical values are isolated in a single table (and the ORM to use factories that look-up values there).

+* Make calculation of summary statistics more general, working on the single table of values.

+* Allow summary statistics over multiple ranges.

+* Support pluggable / extensible statistics.

+* Remove the complexity of configuration TUIs by moving configuration to something done at the Python (or Jupyter) prompt (like analysis).

+* Rewrite the diary display so that it can handle arbitrary fields (and the binder).

+* Document all the above in the spirit of "you can extend it" and "move data in and out of database".